mindyruan/APCSFinalProject/README.md

 January 7, 2015
   Very basic movement for pacman. (currently only moves in one direction) At least there's no trail this time :^)
+  ----
+  Now with keyboard input! (still in one direction)